University of Nottingham Halls of Residence: Lenton & Wortley

 Lenton and Wortley Hall (52.9432°N 1.1986°W) is a mixed undergraduate hall of residence.
 Like Cripps Hall, it was designed by Donald McMorran and George Whitby.
 It provides accommodation for around 283 students, making it the third largest hall on campus.
 Lenton and Wortley Hall is located in the 'North Zone', along with Cripps Hall, and lies between Derby Road and Beeston Lane.
 The Hall consists of blocks 1-12 and one en-suite block, Wortley House.

 The hall results from the amalgamation of two previous halls of residence, New Lenton Hall and Wortley Hall, named after the local district of Lenton and Professor Harry Almond Saville Wortley, Principal of University College Nottingham from 1935 to 1947, as well as Lenton Hurst.
 Lenton Hurst, a large old house by the architect Arthur George Marshall next to the Lenton Hall (then so called), was until the 1970s used for student accommodation.
-The Hall is home to Hops, one of the four cafe-bars on campus.
 Between 1980 and 2006, the Warden was Mr William Hooker.
 Professor Glenn McDowell, who was previously warden of Nightingale Hall, was Warden until 2019.

 The hall is represented by its crest, which notably features the hall's symbolic animal, a squirrel, and a fir tree designed to represent the nearby fir trees; the large fir tree provides a focal point to the hall's main quad.
 The crest is believed to be designed around the conception of the halls and has the Latin motto "Desiderium nostrum servire", which translates to "Our desire to serve".